-Five Chinese nationals killed in suicide bomb attack in Pakistan: Police
+Five Chinese nationals among six killed in suicide bomb attack in Pakistan

 Attacker rams explosives-laden vehicle into convoy of Chinese engineers in Khyber Pakhtunkhwa hours after Baloch rebels attacked a naval base.